Please login to review and update your privacy preferences and personal data.

 - We provide access to your data to Amazon Web Services so they can provide us cloud storage.

-As mentioned above, we also share information about your profile(s) on the social networks you use SmarterQueue to manage, including LinkedIn, Facebook, Twitter, Instagram, Pinterest, and Google+ (as applicable depending on your use of SmarterQueue).
+As mentioned above, we also share information about your profile(s) on the social networks you use SmarterQueue to manage, including LinkedIn, Facebook, Twitter, Instagram, and Pinterest (as applicable depending on your use of SmarterQueue).
 SmarterQueue acts as a conduit between our users and our various supported platforms and third-party sites and applications.
 In several instances, the content published via SmarterQueue will not be in our custody or control, and any content that has been shared by you through any supported platform or third-party site or application via the Services may continue to be available to third parties and the public at large.

 The only other circumstances under which we would share your personal data are: